 Be Proud That You’re a Single Dad

-You love your kids, but you might be loathe to shout it from the rooftops—or, at least include it in your eHarmony profile—because you feel it might deter the ladies.
+You love your kids, but you might be loathed to shout it from the rooftops—or, at least include it in your eHarmony profile—because you feel it might deter the ladies.
 Well, first of all, see above: if she doesn’t dig you being a daddy, then you don’t want to give her any sugar.
 Because the wrong women will run for the hills, but the right one won’t.
 The right one will love that you are a dad.
 The right one will think that you being a dad is the best thing about you.
 Also, by professing your single dad status, you are showing women that you can provide a loving, stable home life and that is very, very sexy.

 Don’t Forget to Have Fun

 Being a single dad might mean you’re not as flexible with your time anymore, but that doesn’t mean you can’t have your fun with your set schedule and your new girlfriend.
-“The enhanced part of dating-with-kids is that you get a set time off, if schedules are followed, and you can do what you want with that time,” says Chris.
+“The enhanced part of dating-with-kids is that you get a set time off if schedules are followed, and you can do what you want with that time,” says Chris.
 “Fitting sex in there is fun.
 You feel like you’re in high school again.”
 With your time off from the kids, you might also want to explore hitting the gym or pursuing other hobbies.
 Not only are those great opportunities to meet women, but also working out releases testosterone, which helps boost your libido.
 Enough said.

 You’ll Get Serious

 As you already know, kids make everything serious.
-Life as you knew it as single dude, no longer exists.
+Life as you knew it as a single dude, no longer exists.
 You’re more grounded now.
 You have less patience for drama or dating in limbo.
 So because of this, you’re going to be more serious about dating.
 Time is precious, and you’re not into playing games anymore.
 “Yes, you get serious about dating,” says Chris.
-“Serious about defining it ‘booty calls and fun nights’, no strings or commitments, or serious about a longer term thing with all that that means.”
+“Serious about defining it ‘booty calls and fun nights’, no strings or commitments, or serious about a long-term thing with all that that means.”
 And like Chris says, “Communication, as with all things, is key.”
 And women will appreciate your honesty.

 Brianne Hogan is a freelance writer based in Toronto, something of a humorist, and considers herself more Bridget Jones than Samantha Jones.
 Though she won’t reveal which parts, she will admit to liking emotionally unavailable men and drinking lots of wine.
 You can follow her on Twitter @briannehogan.